 Your first underwater experience of the Maldives is likely to be your local house reef.
-All the islands have their own unique house reefs.
+All the islands have their own unique house reefs, and Makunudu is no exception.
 For many people, this is all you actually need.
 Just put on a mask and step into the shallows.
-You don’t need to go further than a few yards.
+You don’t have to go further than a few yards to enjoy this other world under water.

 Slip on some fins in the shallows, then head out a little further.
 As the water gradually deepens, you get to see larger, more graceful coral formations and shoals of small fish.